 As a member of the Research and Instruction Department, I am the librarian for the School of Education and Department of Psychology, the Sarah Isom Center for Women and Gender Studies, the FASTrack writing courses, and the Sally McDonnell Barksdale Honors College.
-I teach instruction classes, answer questions at the library Reference Desk, order materials for the education and psychology collections, and meet regularly with students and faculty.
+I teach instruction classes, order materials for the education and psychology collections, and meet regularly with students and faculty.

 To schedule an appointment: https://savannahlkelly.youcanbook.me/

-My research interests include first-year students’ transitions in postsecondary education, interdisciplinary teaching collaborations, assignment design, and the role of affect on students’ research processes.
+My research interests include first-year students’ transitions into postsecondary education, interdisciplinary teaching collaborations, assignment design, and students’ perceptions of statistics and academic research processes.